There has been a recent explosion of tech options for real estate professionals across the board.

 Know from the outset that there won’t be one CRE Tech tool that solves every need you have.
-A good place to start your research is by honing in on where you have acute pain in your day-to-day.
-Once you know what you’re looking for, check out CRE Tech Intersect’s map of the CRE professional landscape and the associated tech tools.
+A good place to start your research is by honing in on your day-to-day pain points.

 3. Free trials are king!